mathieu/decisions-on-ml/ml-service/ml-model-dynamic-hosting/README.md

 In the JSON response you see the probability of a payment default.

 You can conduct other tests in the OpenAPI window, OpenAPI generated clients or through a curl command.
 You can test another ML model served by the same REST method with the following payload.
-We are now invoking a Support Verctor Machine model to classify Iris, a classic sample dataset.
+We are now invoking a Support Vector Machine model to classify Iris, a classic sample dataset.

 ```console
 {